1. Ultrasonics result in the loosening of the solder joints and the item does not function properly because of that

 I have a restoration business and I have dipped a countless number of electronic items in water and none of them failed to work later on.
 I have never replaced an item after cleaning it with ultrasonic and I am ready to take guarantee of that.

-Lies No. 3: Ultrasonic cleaning process must use only de-ionized water
+3. Ultrasonic cleaning process must use only de-ionized water

 De-ionized water keep contact points from becoming impure but that does not mean that ultrasonic systems must use such water.
 Whether you use de-ionized water or simple tap water, it will get polluted once you put dirty electronic equipment in an ultrasonic bath.
 As a result of that, dirt particles will attach to the contact points which will result in the malfunctioning of the electronics.

 But using the proper dying techniques such as spraying the contact points with cleaning chemicals can avoid all that.
 Water displacer and lubricant are also used to keep the contact points safe.
 Therefore, it won’t be wrong to state that tap water can work absolutely fine during a cleaning process.
 This can save you from paying extra money for de-ionized water and you will able to set the machine anywhere you want.

 4. Ultrasonic cleaning is nothing but precise science.

 An exact combination of chemical and heat that can give persistent results is considered to be exact or precise science.
 Although it is true that the exact knowledge of chemical-quantity usage and temperature is necessary to some extent, it is only a very small part of the procedure.
 More important is the dying techniques and the suitable use of chemicals after cleaning.
 A good manufacturer knows all this and will guide you throughout the process.

 5. Ultrasonic cleaning can only clean small collectibles.